Wickr: Security programs

-Wickr Me
+Expiring messages

-Initially unveiled on iOS and later on Android, the Wickr Me app allows users to set an expiration time for their encrypted communications.
+Initially unveiled on iOS and later on Android, the Wickr Me app allows users to set an expiration time for encrypted communications.
 In December 2014, Wickr released a desktop version of its secure communications platform.
 The release of the desktop Wickr app coincided with introducing the ability to sync messages across multiple devices, including mobile phones, tablets, and computers.

-On 18 November 2022, Wickr announced that it will be ending the free Wickr Me version of its app by the end of 2023.
-Wickr Me will not be accepting new user registrations after 31 December 2022, and will stop the Wickr Me services completely per 31 December 2023.
+Use by elected officials related to public disclosure requirements

+After McKinsey & Company was contracted by the New York State Department of Corrections in 2014, top consultants and prison officers allegedly exchanged project documents over Wickr, keeping the procedure off public oversight and record requests.

+Government transparency advocates note that Maryland Governor Larry Hogan's use of Wickr destroys government records before any determination of whether they should be public can be made, under the Freedom of Information Act and state law.

 Funding

 In March 2014, Wickr announced its Series A funding round of $9 million led by Gilman Louie of Alsop Louie Partners.
 The series also included investments from Juniper Networks and the Knight Foundation.

 In June 2014, Wickr announced its Series B funding round of $30 million led by Breyer Capital, including CME Group and Wargaming.

-On 12 October 2021, a Vice Motherboard article revealed that the Central Intelligence Agency (CIA) had invested $1.6 million into Wickr via the CIA's shell company In-Q-Tel.
+On 12 October 2021, a Vice Motherboard article revealed that the Central Intelligence Agency (CIA) had invested $1.6 million into Wickr via the CIA's venture capital company In-Q-Tel.

 Gilman Louie is the former CEO of In-Q-Tel, and other investors, including Richard Clarke and Michael Wertheimer, also have close ties to the U.S. intelligence and national security communities.
 It is also known that Erik Prince, the founder of the controversial private security firm Blackwater, is one of the principal investors.

 Wickr Foundation

-The Wickr Foundation is a non-profit founded by Wickr founder Nico Sell.
+The Wickr Foundation is a nonprofit founded by Wickr founder Nico Sell.
 The foundation operates a social-impact venture fund with a global mission to advance the Private Web and transform how society uses the Internet.
 In addition to educating the public on privacy and information security, Wickr Foundation is focused on incubating and investing in ideas that revolutionize user control and empower data ownership.

-The foundation is dedicated to providing information security and privacy training to human rights activists, policy-makers, children, and journalists, and leads several initiatives to raise global awareness of privacy and encourage the development of security-enhancing technologies.
+The foundation is dedicated to providing information security and privacy training to human rights activists, policy-makers, children and journalists, and leads several initiatives to raise global awareness of privacy and encourage the development of security-enhancing technologies.